jkk/formative/README.md

 New form renderers can be implemented using the `formative.render-form/render-form*` multimethod.

-A field specification is a map with the following keys:
+A field specification is a map with keys corresponding to HTML attributes and the following special keys:

-      :name         - Required name of the field, a keyword :type         - UI type of the field.
+      :name         - Required name of the field, a keyword :label        - Optional display name.
+Auto-generated from :name if not provided :type         - UI type of the field.
 Defaults to :text.
 Built-in types
                       include: :text, :textarea, :select, :checkbox,
                       :checkboxes, :radio, :html, :heading, :us-state,
-                      :ca-state, :country, :date-select.
+                      :ca-state, :country, :date-select, :currency.
 Each type may have particular keys that it makes use of.

                       Selection fields such as :select, :checkboxes, and :radio expect an :options key, which is a collection of options